Mashyrano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. script to sort by date modified

 14. find he word root in a file
 15. count the number of lines of output of script 14

+20. remove a letter form input